 Help your children set up a savings account and show them how to deposit money into it regularly or whenever they receive money gifts.
-Explain why it’s essential to save and help them to set goals for their savings.
-For little ones, they may choose to save up for a toy or put some money into a piggy bank for long-term savings.
+Explain why it’s essential to save and help them set their savings goals.
+Little ones, they may choose to save up for a toy or put some money into a piggy bank for long-term savings.
 Saving teaches our children the value of delayed gratification.
 As they get older, you can teach them about investing and budgeting.

 3. Teach them about budgeting.

 Once your children have a handle on saving, you can teach them about budgeting.
-A great way to teach kids about budgeting is to give them a regular allowance that they have to manage independently.
+A great way to teach kids about budgeting is to give them a regular allowance to manage independently.
 Help them set up a simple budget and stick to it.
-Help them understand that there are some things that we need and some things that we want and that we have to be careful with our money so that we can afford the things that we need.
+Help them understand that there are some things that we need and some things that we want and that we have to be careful with our money to afford the things that we need.